fut-infrastructure/implementation-guide/pages/_includes/ehealth-organization-intro.md

 From these sources Organizations are automatically imported into the eHealth infrastructure.
 It is not the intention that users of the infrastructure should create any other Organization resources.

+For SSL supplier organizations not maintained by the SOR or STS-ORG registries, it is possible to manually create and maintain these organizations.

 ### Identifiers
 Organizations are imported into the eHealth infrastructure from SOR and STS-ORG.
 This means that organisations can have different identifiers depending on the source system.
 For some organisations (for instance SSL suppliers), organizations can use a business registration number (CVR number) as identifier.

 * SOR-ID: "urn:oid:1.2.208.176.1.1"
 * KOMBIT STS-ORG-ID: "https://www.kombit.dk/sts/organisation"
 * CVR number: "urn:oid:2.16.840.1.113883.2.24.1.1"

+Organizations created manually are not allowed to have identifiers of types SOR-ID or KOMBIT STS-ORG-ID.

 ### Import and merge
 SOR supplies a list of updates each night.
 These updates will be merged into the existing organisation resources in the database.